chloesrcb/chloesrcb.github.io/_teachings/Proba_DO3.md

 This essentially comes down to the basic knowledge required in probability and statistics.

 Details:
-- Discrete and continuous random variables with classical distributions, conditional probabilities.
+- Discrete and continuous random variables, conditional probabilities.
 - Courses, exercises, exam writing and marking.